Understanding Miscarriage -- Symptoms

 - A blood-clot-like material, or a gush of clear or pink fluid that passes from the vagina

-- Nausea, decrease in signs of pregnancy, or loss of breast sensitivity
+- Decrease in signs of pregnancy, such as loss of breast sensitivity or nausea

 Call Your Doctor About a Miscarriage If: